Smooth Final Cost Certification – an Oxymoron?

 Robin Redding Principal, CPA

-Robin is a tax senior manager in our firm’s taxation area with over 19 years of experience in public accounting.
+Robin is a tax principal in our firm’s taxation area with over 23 years of experience in public accounting.
 She works primarily with clients in the affordable housing industry, including tax credit properties, U.S Department of Housing and Urban Development and U.S. Department of Agricultural Rural Development Sites.
-In addition to reviewing tax […]
+In addition to reviewing tax filings […]